 Throughout the year, COPP compiled all decisions made within the parole hearings.
-The IDOC file containing records released past 150% of their fixed sentence length and the COPP file containing all parole hearings for the year were then merged to aid in the documentation and determine the most common reasons for delay or denial of parole release.
+This file was merged with the IDOC file containing records released past 150% of their fixed sentence length, to aid in the documentation and determine the most common reasons for delay or denial of parole release.